 The growing library soon ran out of space.
 In 1954, 14,000 books were moved to a storefront at 95th Street and Homan Avenue.
 In 1957, a new library facility was built at 94th Street and Troy Avenue, with an addition completed in 1976.

 In 2006/07, the library underwent a 12 month renovation and expansion.
 The Village of Evergreen Park Board of Trustees and the Evergreen Park Public Library Board of Trustees worked together to accomplish this important public project.
 Construction was completed on time and on budget, financed through a general obligation bond and repaid through sales tax revenue, not property taxes.
 Physically and functionally, it's a brand new 23,000 square foot library!

-Click here to download a copy of the early history of the Evergreen Park Public Library as written by Amie Martin, head librarian from 1944-1977 (excerpt from Cherishing our past: Evergreen Park's centennial celebration, 1993).
+Click here to download a copy of the document Early History of the Evergreen Park Public Library as written by Amie Martin, head librarian from 1944-1977 (excerpt from Cherishing our Past: Evergreen Park's Centennial Celebration, 1993).

 Evergreen Park Public Library offers resources that encourage lifelong learning and enrich the quality of life in our community.